 Guadeloupe's Year-Round Tropical Climate

 Guadeloupe sits in the Eastern Caribbean where the climate remains warm and tropical throughout the year.
-Temperatures fluctuate relatively little seasonally, ranging from 25°C77°F during cooler months to 28°C82°F during warmer periods.
-What truly defines the travel experience is rainfall distribution and hurricane risk, not temperature swings.
+Average temperatures fluctuate relatively little seasonally, with daytime highs from 29°C84°F in winter to 31°C88°F in summer and overnight lows between 21°C70°F and 24°C75°F. What truly defines the travel experience is rainfall distribution and hurricane risk, not temperature swings.

 The Dry Season: January Through March

 The primary reason January through March dominates travel guides as the optimal window is straightforward: this period delivers the lowest rainfall and most stable weather conditions.
-January averages 56 mm2.2 in of rain with temperatures around 25°C77°F and humidity at a comfortable 74%.
-February improves further with just 21 mm0.8 in of rainfall and 71% humidity.
+January averages 85 mm3 in of rain with average temperatures around 25°C77°F and humidity averaging 79%.
+February improves further with average rainfall of just 60 mm2 in of rainfall and 77% average humidity.

-March is the driest month of all, receiving only 13 mm0.5 in of rain.
+March is one of the driest months, averaging only around 70 mm3 in of rain.

-Trade winds during these months average 20 to 26 km/h12 to 16 mph, which keeps the air feeling fresh and helps offset the tropical heat.
+Trade winds during these months average 21 to 24 km/h13 to 15 mph, which keeps the air feeling fresh and helps offset the tropical heat.
 For hikers planning volcano treks or rainforest exploration, March conditions are particularly favorable: dry trails, clear skies for views, and minimal risk of afternoon downpours interrupting outdoor plans.

 This dry season window aligns with Northern Hemisphere winter, making it peak tourist season.
 Expect higher airfare prices, fully booked accommodations, and crowded beaches and attractions.
 Booking several months in advance is essential for securing preferred lodging and flights during January through March.